SwitchTraffic switches traffic forward for the tablet_types specified. This replaces the previous

 SwitchReads (for replicas and rdonly tablets) first before SwitchWrites.

-For master tablets, SwitchTraffic first stops writes on the source master and waits for the replication to the target to
+For primary tablets, SwitchTraffic first stops writes on the source primary and waits for the replication to the target to

 catchup with the point where the writes were stopped.
 If the wait time is longer than timeout